top of page

 The company uses the prioritized list of risks to develop and recommend a customized security plan.

-• Cost-benefit analysis: The security company helps the business understand the return on investment for their security spending by showing how the recommended controls reduce the potential financial impact of a security incident.
+• Cost-Benefit Analysis: The security company helps the business understand the return on investment for their security spending.
+They show how the recommended controls reduce the potential financial impact of a security incident.

 The final stage involves creating a formal report and establishing a plan for ongoing monitoring.